ncsa/Nightingale_real/docs/source/index.rst

 .. note::

-   If you are not familiar with using a HPC cluster, we highly recommend taking NCSA's short tutorial `Using an HPC Cluster for Scientific Applications <https://www.hpc-training.org/xsede/moodle/mod/book/view.php?id=4296>`_ before continuing with this user guide.
+   If you are not familiar with using a HPC cluster, we highly recommend taking NCSA's short tutorial `Using an HPC Cluster for Scientific Applications <https://www.hpc-training.org/xsede/moodle/mod/book/view.php?id=4296 target="_blank">`_ before continuing with this user guide.

 Contents